Looking for books for 12-year-olds, to read together or to give to your tween as a gift?

 Prince Khemri is arrogant, entitled, and completely inexperienced.

-He has been programmed with superhuman enhancements and grown up to believe he is someone special, a prince who could some day become Emperor and join the Imperial Mind.
+Programmed with superhuman enhancements, he has grown up to believe he’s someone special.
+A prince who could some day become Emperor and join the Imperial Mind.

 My son and I both really enjoyed this book.